perguth/chromeos-welcome-to-estonia/README.md

 - **Firefox**: Browser for accessing websites that require the e-Residency card.
 - System services (not used directly by users):
   - OpenSC: Required for this to work.
-  - Custom service for plug-and-play card functionality
+  - Custom service for plug-and-play card functionality.

 You need to install manually: